 If you live in New York City, when you hear Long Island, you probably think of the Hamptons or other famed high-end vacation spots.
 However, Long Island isn’t just for the rich and famous.
 With four counties, two Native American reservations, two airports, numerous hiking trails, and countless villages and towns, Long Island has a lot to offer for anyone who wants a combination of nature and arts and entertainment.

-Long Island lies in the transition zone between a humid subtropical and humid continental climate.
+You might be asking yourself, where is Long Island?
+It lies in the transition zone between a humid subtropical and humid continental climate.
 That means that summers tend to be hot and humid with the occasional thunderstorms, spring and fall are mild, and winters are cod with a mix of snow and rain.
 As it is situated on the Atlantic Ocean, areas along the coast, such as South Shore, benefit from the cooling ocean breezes and tend to be significantly cooler than the rest of Long Island.
 It also tends to have milder winters than the rest of New York due to its coastal location.

 Pretty much every type of transportation serves Long Island due to its close proximity to New York City.
 You can easily commute from Long Island to New York City via the Long Island Rail Road, and millions of people do every year.
 The LIRR is the second busiest commuter railroad in North America beaten out only by the Metro-North railroad.
 Since it’s so busy you do have to deal with crowded trains, especially during peak hours.